 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The organization participated in the needs assessment public hearing and provided data relating to the needs of people suffering from various mental health issues, with an emphasis on the homeless population, for the development of the Annual Action Plan goals and priority needs.
+The organization participated in the needs assessment public hearing and provided data relating to housing and services for homeless youths for the development of the Annual Action Plan goals and priority needs.
 For anticipated outcomes see narrative below.
-Agency/Group/Organization Operation Aware Agency/Group/Organization Type Services - Education What section of the Plan was addressed by Consultation?
-Non-housing Community Development Briefly describe how the Agency/Group/Organization was consulted.
+6 Agency/Group/Organization Tulsa Economic Development Corporation, Inc. Agency/Group/Organization Type Economic Development What section of the Plan was addressed by Consultation?
+Economic Development Non-housing Community Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The organization participated in the needs assessment public hearing and provided data relating to education services for youths, for the development of the Annual Action Plan goals and priority needs.
+The organization participated in the needs assessment public hearing and provided data relating to economic development and employment needs for the development of the Annual Action Plan goals and priority needs.
 For anticipated outcomes see narrative below.
-Agency/Group/Organization Child Abuse Network Agency/Group/Organization Type Services - Victims What section of the Plan was addressed by Consultation?
+7 Agency/Group/Organization Operation Aware Agency/Group/Organization Type Services - Children What section of the Plan was addressed by Consultation?
 Non-housing Community Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The organization participated in the needs assessment public hearing and provided data relating to child abuse, for the development of the Annual Action Plan goals and priority needs.
+The organization participated in the needs assessment public hearing and provided data relating to adolescent drug and alcohol use, for use in the development of the Annual Action Plan goals and priority needs.
 For anticipated outcomes see narrative below.
-Agency/Group/Organization Legal Aid Services of Oklahoma Agency/Group/Organization Type Services - homeless